 Earth transport: In the near future, you can at least expect the BFR to rocket its way around the Earth.
 Part of Musk’s goal is to use the BFR as a transportation option that allows people to zoom nearly anywhere on our planet in about 30 minutes.
 Plus, early tests of this transportation project are far easier and safer than trying for a full orbital test.

-Look for the next big milestone in 2019, when SpaceX plans to test early prototypes of the BFR in the atmosphere.
+Look for the next big milestone in March or April 2019, when SpaceX plans to test early prototypes of the Start in the atmosphere.
 If these tests go well, we can expect a much more exciting orbital test in 2020 and potentially a Mars flight in 2022.
 Of course, keep in mind that the Falcon Heavy itself was subject to delays and pushed-back dates, so this is more of a hopeful plan than a promise.